Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-The Serpent Will Go to any and all Lengths to Use its Lying Nature to Separate Humanity from God
+The Serpent Will Go to All Lengths to Use its Lying Nature to Separate Humanity from God

 The Serpent is the third character in our play, along with God and humanity.
 This Serpent has a sinister goal: to trip up humanity and remove them from God’s presence.
 As much as God wants humankind WITH Him, the antagonistic Serpent wants humankind WITHOUT God.